 We may collect the following information about you:

-- details of the services you request from us.
+- Details of the services you request from us; and

-We collect your personal data in a number of different ways, including the following:
+We collect your personal data in a number of different ways, including (but not limited to) the following:

-- when you visit our websites (for example by cookies, your IP address and other browser-generated information).
-More information is provided in our Cookies Policy at www.ii.co.uk/cookies/.
+- When you visit our websites (for example by cookies, your IP address and other browser-generated information).
+More information is provided in our Cookies Policy which can be found at www.ii.co.uk/cookies.

 We record all service calls for quality and training purposes, to enable us to deal effectively with queries and complaints and, in the case of calls where customers place transactions on regulated markets, in order to comply with our regulatory obligations.

-In most cases you are not obliged to provide any personal data to us, but if you have requested information or a service from us, we will not be able to provide it without certain information, such as your contact details.
-If you have ordered a service from us, it will be a statutory requirement for us to obtain, and a contractual requirement for you to provide, certain information so that we can verify your identity in order for us to meet our obligations under the Money Laundering Regulations 2007 and any other applicable legislation for the purposes of crime prevention and credit risk reduction.
-You are obliged to provide this information in order for us to provide the service and, if you fail to provide it, we will be unable to provide the service.
+In most cases, you are not obliged to provide any personal data to us, but if you have requested information or you have ordered a service from us, we must obtain, and it is a contractual requirement for you to provide, certain information so that we can verify your identity and in order for us to meet our legal obligations.
+Please see section 7 below for further details.

 3 .
 How do we use your personal data?

 We retain and use your personal data for some or all of the following purposes: